PRAJWAL9597/eVOTE/README.md

 # eVOTE

-you can access web app on vote-b35bc.web.app for any queries messsege me on linkdin
+you can access the web app on vote-b35bc.web.app